Falling Down (Oasis song)

-"Falling Down" is a song by English rock band Oasis, from their seventh studio album Dig Out Your Soul (2008).
+"Falling Down" is a song by English rock band Oasis, from their seventh studio album, Dig Out Your Soul (2008).
 Written and sung by lead guitarist Noel Gallagher, it was released on 9 March 2009 as the third single from the album with the digital release occurring a day earlier.
 It was the final single released by the band before their break-up just over five months later in August 2009.
 It would remain the last new release from the band for more than eleven years until April 2020 with the release of the promotional single "Don't Stop...".

 Reception

 The song debuted at number 10 in the UK Singles Chart with first-week sales of 21,448, but the song only achieved a chart position of number 37 in the UK download chart in the same week, most likely because it was available as a download release before the new album was released.
 (Upon the release of Dig Out Your Soul the previous October, "Falling Down" charted briefly at number 125 on download sales alone).
 "Falling Down" is the sixth Oasis single to be sung by Noel rather than Liam.

 It is also the second Oasis song to be used in a TV series (the first being "Half the World Away").
 Due to strong download sales of the track, the B-side "Those Swollen Hand Blues" made the UK charts at number 190 on the day "Falling Down" made the top ten.

 "Falling Down" posted a subtle improvement from its predecessor, "I'm Outta Time", on the UK Singles Chart, reaching number 10 in its chart entry week.
 This was something of a return to form for the band, after "I'm Outta Time" charting at number 12 made it the first Oasis single released in the UK to fail to reach the top 10 since "Shakermaker" in 1994.
 Between the two releases the band had put out 22 singles which made the top 10.
 However, it still showed a decline in the band's fortunes; from the release of "Whatever" at the end of 1994 until the release of "I'm Outta Time", the band had only had one single which failed to reach the top four in the charts, and that had been 2007's "Lord Don't Slow Me Down", which was only a minor promotional release and a non-album track and also download only.

 During the commentary on the Time Flies...
-1994–2009 DVD, Gallagher stated he "loves" the song, saying it was the one of the best he had written in a very long time.
+1994–2009 DVD, Gallagher stated he "loves" the song, saying it was one of the best he had written in a very long time.
 He felt it fitting that it was the band's final single, as he called it "the best-sounding of them all."